-Jimikand ki sabzi is a delicious spicy Indian Curry recipe.
+Jimikand ki sabzi recipe is a delicious spicy Indian Curry recipe.
 This recipe goes really well along with plain rice, plain roti, and plain paratha.

 In continuation of my last post.